amanrai31/JavaScript/02ObjFunc/README2.md

 ```

 **NOTE :** There is slight diff b/w method & function.
 When we bind a function with an object it becomes a method.
 Like all the built in methods or function defined inside an object.
+**NOTE :** Callback is a f/n which is passed as argument to another f/n.